-- a.
-Means shall be provided and used in batch pasteurizers to keep the atmosphere above the milk and milk products at a temperature not less than 3°C (5°F) higher than the minimum required temperature of pasteurization, during the holding period.
-(See Appendix H.) - b.
+a.
+Means shall be provided and used in batch pasteurizers to keep the atmosphere above the milk or milk product at a temperature not less than 3°C (5°F) higher than the minimum required temperature of pasteurization, during the holding period.
+(Refer to Appendix H.)

+b.
 Each batch pasteurizer shall be equipped with an airspace thermometer.
-The surface of the milk or milk product shall be at least 25 millimeters (1 inch) below the bottom of the thermometer bulb when the vat is in operation. - c.
+The surface of the milk or milk product shall be at least 25 millimeters (1 inch) below the bottom of the thermometer bulb when the vat is in operation.

+c.
 The temperature shown by the airspace thermometer shall be recorded on the recording thermometer chart at the start of the holding period and at the end of the holding period, at a given time or reference point as indicated on the recording chart.

-3. INLET AND OUTLET VALVES AND CONNECTIONS
+3. INLET AND OUTLET VALVES AND CONNECTIONS: